aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/powerpoint-charts/chart-types/pie-chart/_index.md

 ---

 ## **Second Plot Options for Pie of Pie and Bar of Pie Chart**
-Aspose.Slides for Java now supports, second plot options for Pie of Pie or Bar of Pie chart.
-In this topic, we will see with example how to Specify these options using Aspose.Slides.
-In order to specify the properties.
-Please follow the steps below:
+Aspose.Slides for Java now supports second plot options for Pie of Pie or Bar of Pie chart.
+In this topic, we will show you how to specify those options using Aspose.Slides.
+To specify the properties, do this:

 1. Instantiate [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class object.
 1. Add chart on the slide.